SalekurPolas/esignature/README.md

 ### Providing Clear and Save Functionality

 You can specify buttons for clearing and saving the signature.
-Ensure that these buttons exist in your HTML and are correctly selected when initializing the `signature` class.
+Ensure that these buttons exist in your HTML and are correctly selected when initializing the `vSignature` class.
 You can customize them as you wish.

 ```html
 <input type="hidden" class="signature">